pdtpools/pdt-tools/README.md

 * [submitTx.sh](#submitting-a-transaction)

 Each requires use of a `--name` option that is used to name the transaction and log file (the latter will include the actual `cardano-cli` commands issued).
-For example, say you're creating a key deposit transaction and you specify `--name key-deposit` in all three steps.
+For example, say you're creating a key deposit transaction where you specify `--name key-deposit` in all three steps.
 The first step would result in `key-deposit.draft` and `key-deposit.log` files.
 The second would expect the
 `key-deposit.draft` file and produce a `key-deposit.signed` file as well as append to the `key-deposit.log` file.
 Finally, the third would expect the `key-deposit.signed` file and append to the `key-deposit.log` file.